dflash10/RLX/backend/README.md

-# RHealth Backend API
+# RLX Backend API

-A Node.js backend API for the RHealth mobile application with MongoDB Atlas integration for user authentication and session management.
+A Node.js backend API for the RLX mobile application with MongoDB Atlas integration for user authentication and session management.

 ## Features